farao-community/farao-community.github.io/pages/docs/parameters/json-parameters.md

 These combinations will be tested in the first search depth of the search-tree
 ![Search-tree-with-combinations](/assets/img/Search-tree-with-combinations.png)

+#### second-preventive-hint-from-first-preventive {#second-preventive-hint-from-first-preventive}
+- **Expected value**: true/false
+- **Default value**: false
+- **Usage**: if set to true, the RAO will use the optimal combination of network actions found in the first preventive RAO, as a combination ("hint") to test at the first search depth of the second preventive RAO.
+This way, if this combination is optimal for the second preventive RAO as well, getting to the optimal solution will be much faster.

 ## RangeAction usage limitation {#range-action-usage-limitation}

 ### pst-sensitivity-threshold {#pst-sensitivity-threshold}